Pylons/pyramid/docs/narr/router.rst

-   combination of objects (based on the type of the context, the type of the request, and the value of the view name, and any :term:`predicate` attributes applied to the view configuration), :app:`Pyramid` raises a :class:`~pyramid.response.HTTPNotFound` exception, which is meant to be caught by a surrounding exception handler.
+   combination of objects (based on the type of the context, the type of the request, and the value of the view name, and any :term:`predicate` attributes applied to the view configuration), :app:`Pyramid` raises a :class:`~pyramid.httpexceptions.HTTPNotFound` exception, which is meant to be caught by a surrounding :term:`exception view`.

 #.
 If a view callable was found, :app:`Pyramid` attempts to call
    the view function.